New to Cricket? Here's Exactly What You Need to Buy First

 1. The Bat: English Willow vs Kashmir Willow

-At 6 feet tall you need a Short Handle bat.
-That is the adult standard — don't let anyone sell you a Long Handle unless you're 6'4" or above.
+If you are an average-height adult (5'8\" to 6'2\"), you need a Short Handle bat.
+That is the adult standard.
+Do not let anyone sell you a Long Handle unless you are 6'4\" or above.
+Read our Complete Cricket Bat Size Guide if you want the full sizing breakdown.

 Now the real decision: English Willow or Kashmir Willow?
+We wrote a full comparison guide on this — here is the short version for beginners.

-Kashmir Willow (Budget Pick — $40-$125)
+Kashmir Willow (Budget Pick — $40 to $125)

-English Willow (Performance Pick — $200-$850)
+English Willow (Performance Pick — $200 to $850)

-What We Stock (Real Prices)
+What We Stock — Beginner Bat Picks

 2. The Helmet: Buy New.
 Always.